Buddhism in the United States: Philip Kapleau

 Sanbo Kyodan's first American member was Philip Kapleau, who first traveled to Japan in 1945 as a court reporter for the war crimes trials.
 In 1953, he returned to Japan, where he met with Nakagawa Soen, a protégé of Nyogen Senzaki.
 In 1965, he published a book, The Three Pillars of Zen, which recorded a set of talks by Yasutani outlining his approach to practice, along with transcripts of dokusan interviews and some additional texts.
 In 1965 Kapleau returned to America and, in 1966, established the Rochester Zen Center in Rochester, New York.
 In 1967, Kapleau had a falling-out with Yasutani over Kapleau's moves to Americanize his temple, after which it became independent of Sanbo Kyodan.
 One of Kapleau's early disciples was Toni Packer, who left Rochester in 1981 to found a nonsectarian meditation center, not specifically Buddhist or Zen.

 Robert Aitken

 Robert Aitken was introduced to Zen as a prisoner in Japan during World War II.
 After returning to the United States, he studied with Nyogen Senzaki in Los Angeles in the early 1950s.
 In 1959, while still a Zen student, he founded the Diamond Sangha, a zendo in Honolulu, Hawaii.
 Aitken became a dharma heir of Yamada's, authored more than ten books, and developed the Diamond Sangha into an international network with temples in the United States, Argentina, Germany, and Australia.
 In 1995, he and his organization split with Sanbo Kyodan in response to reorganization of the latter following Yamada's death.
 The Pacific Zen Institute led by John Tarrant, Aitken's first Dharma successor, continues as an independent Zen line.

-Chinese Chán
+Chinese Chan

-There are also Zen teachers of Chinese Chán, Korean Seon, and Vietnamese Thien.
+There are also Zen teachers of Chinese Chan, Korean Seon, and Vietnamese Thien.